sdr-enthusiasts/plane-alert-db/README.md

 - "#" \- Don't show on the website (it will ignore this for the ICAO field, which is always shown)
 - "#$"\- Don't show on the website, but tweet as a #hashtag

-in the eample above the #hashtags would be 'Air Ambo' and 'Choppa', and Tag2 will not be shown on the PA website.
+in the example above the #hashtags would be 'Air Ambo' and 'Choppa', and Tag2 will not be shown on the PA website.

 \*CMPG = Civilian, Military, Police, Government